 Ray Martine (born Raymond Isaacs) had begun his show business career playing at the Bridge House pub in London's Canning Town and this proved to be successful enough for him to give up his job in textiles and menswear.
 With the benefit of gags written by Dick Vosburgh and Marty Feldman, the Cockney/Jewish comedian soon became a firm favourite with viewers.

 Like Kirby, Martine never fulfilled his early promise of stardom, but this may have been due to his reputation of being difficult to work with.
 Vince Hill remembers that at first he took something of a dislike to Martine.
 "I thought he was bit too cocky when I first met him and didn't like him at all," recalls Vince.
 "However, we soon became very good friends and got on famously."
 It was a reputation that stuck though, and after he was replaced as the host of Stars and Garters Ray Martine was rarely seen on TV again.
 He made a brief comeback in 1970 in a show called Jokers Wild.
+Kathy Kirby also proved to be difficult at times.

 Published on February 4th, 2019.
 Written by Laurence Marcus (August 2003).
 With special thanks to Vince Hill. for Television Heaven.